Want to support my work? Any of these things would be enormously helpful!

 - Educate yourself and your friends on harm reduction.
 (Good resources: Trip, Rollsafe.org, DanceSafe, /r/MDMA and /r/Drugs.)
 Let them know that if they’re ever not feeling well at an event, they can come to you and you’ll help them, with no judgement.

 - Educate yourself and your friends on the real reason for the harms that come from drugs: Prohibition.
 Here are some tips for how.
-A badass ex-cop explains why drug prohibition needs to end in the video below.
+An ex-cop explains why drug prohibition needs to end in the video below.

 - Share water, earplugs and knowledge.